-The Mule execution engine is implemented on top of Project Reactor, providing the foundation for the non-blocking runtime.
-This implementation is a task-oriented execution model, where each operation inside a flow is a task that provides metadata about its execution, and the engine makes tuning decisions based on that metadata.
+The Mule execution engine is implemented on top of Project Reactor, which provides the foundation for the non-blocking runtime.
+Its task-oriented execution model enables you to take advantage of non-blocking IO calls and to make tuning configurations in a simple way.
+Each operation inside a Mule flow is a task that provides metadata about its execution, and the engine makes tuning decisions based on that metadata.

 Mule Event processors indicate to the runtime what kind of work they do, which can be one of: